Are you tired of getting changed, huddled over trying not to hit the damp roof of your tent?

 If you’re looking for a big cabin tent with rooms to give everyone some privacy on your trip, the Ozark Trail model certainly offers that.
 That makes it our pick for the best cabin tent for large groups.

 If you want a cabin tent for the extra height but don’t need much floor space, this tent is a great option.
+It comes in three different sizes – for 4 people, 8 people and 12 people.

 This sense of space is helped by the high roof which makes the tent feel open and roomy.